TShariff/TamjeedShariffAboutMe/public/pages/overview.md

 **Screener** @ [Trillium Health Partners](https://www.thp.ca/Pages/Home.aspx) _(Feb 2022 - Present)_

 - Using EPIC software to maintain visitation and patient lookUp
-- Performing COVID 19 Screening duties for Trillium visitors, patients and staff
+- Performing COVID 19 Screening duties for Trillium Health Partners visitors, patients and staff
 - Providing directions and transporting patients to and from various locations
-- Assisting patients in and out of wheelchairs, pushing wheelchairs as required
-- Maintaining inventory of supplies, such as masks to optimize work flow during peak hours
+- Maintaining inventory of supplies to optimize work flow during peak hours
-- Promoted an open and timely communication with departments to verify visitor information
+- Promoting an open and timely communication with departments
-- Acted as a liaison between health care staff, visitors and patients to optimize care delivery
+- Acting as a liaison between health care staff, visitors and patients to enhance care delivery
-- Reduced risks of patient infection and cross contamination by maintaining a high level of sanitization, following hand hygiene and cleaning equipment
+- Maintaining a high level of sanitization to reduce risks of patient infection and cross contamination
 - _**Technologies used:**_ EPIC

 &nbsp;